-Springtime in Gainesville is marked by miles of wild flowers along Newberry Road, warm weather, trips to many of the natural springs and the most important occasion for young students, graduation.
+Springtime in Gainesville is marked by miles of wildflowers along Newberry Road, warm weather trips to many of the natural springs and the most important occasion for young students is graduation.

 Last week, thousands of excited Florida Gators crossed the stage to accept their well-deserved diplomas.
 They put in thousands of hours of homework, coursework and studying to achieve this important milestone.
-However, for some students, graduation day is just a reminder of the issues they are having with the school.
+However, for some students, graduation day is just a reminder of the issues they had or are having in school.

 Due to a myriad of reasons, students at the University of Florida, Santa Fe College and other institutions of higher learning will not be completing their degrees on time.

 One of the most important benefits of attending a state college or university is the possibility of receiving reduced tuition rates based on “in-state residency”.
-In the State of Florida, these requirements are strictly adhered to and could make the difference in thousands of dollars in tuition fees.
-If you are a student and concerned that you have wrongfully been denied in-state tuition rates, then you should seek legal counsel for advice on the appeals process.
-The Law Firm of Massey & Duffy have had brilliant success in reversing residency decisions for students at the University of Florida and Santa Fe College.
-Employment, housing, military service are just a few factors that can help reverse a erroneous denial.
+In the State of Florida, these requirements are strictly adhered to and make a huge difference in thousands of dollars in tuition fees.
+If you are a student and you are concerned that you have been wrongfully denied in-state tuition rates, then you should seek legal counsel for advice on the appeals process.
+The Law Firm of Massey & Duffy has had brilliant success in reversing residency decisions for students at the University of Florida and Santa Fe College.
+Employment, housing, military service are just a few factors that can help reverse an erroneous denial.
 Time is critical in these matters.

 Disciplinary or Dismissals